Published in: 2011

 The Peepoo was easily accepted and positively received by the flood affected communities.
 It was quick to implement as well as easy to understand and use.
 All people who participated in this evaluation were generally satisfied with the solution and wanted to continue using it.
 In particular women and children appreciated having easy access to a clean and personal toilet at family level at all times.
 However, Peepoo use without proper facilitation is not possible in a community.

-Asia & Pacific Emergency and reconstruction (WG8) English Rural Urban informal settlements (slums)
+East Asia & Pacific Emergency and reconstruction situations (WG8) English Rural Urban informal settlements (slums)

 Share this page on